-Canon 100D versus Sony RX100 V
+Canon 100D vs Sony RX100 V

-The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in March 2013 and October 2016.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were officially introduced, respectively, in March 2013 and October 2016.
 The 100D is a DSLR, while the RX100 V is a fixed lens compact.
 The cameras are based on an APS-C (100D) and an one-inch (RX100 V) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (44 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the RX100 V are weather-sealed.